-C16 On a rolling basis beginning

-(date):

-C16 By (date): 4/1

-C16 Other:

-C17 Reply policy for admitted applicants (fill in one only)

-C17 Reply policy for admitted applic cants (IIII In one or ily)

-C17 Must reply by (date): 5/1

-C17 No set date:

-C17 Must reply by May 1 or within

-2 weeks if notified

-thereafter X

-C17 Other:

-C17 Deadline for housing deposit (MM 1/DD): 5/1

-C17 Amount of housing deposit: 200.00

-C17 Refundable if student does not er roll?

-C17 Yes, in full

-C17 Yes, in part X

-C17 No

-C18 Deferred admission

-C18 Yes No Does your institution allow students to postpone enrollment after admission? Х C18 If ves. maximum period of postponement: 1 YEAR

-C19 Early admission of high school students

-CIS Larry admission of high school students

-C19 Yes No
+X On a rolling basis beginning By (date): Other: 1-Apr C17 Reply policy for admitted application nts (fill in one only) Х Must reply by (date): 1-May Х No set date Must reply by May 1st or within Other: 2 weeks if notified d thereafter Deadline for housing deposit (MMD Amount of housing deposit: 1-May \$200 Refundable if student does not enro 11?
+X Yes, in full Yes, in part No C18 Deferred admission Does your institution allow students to postpopo oprolla nont offer Yes admission? to postpone enrollin nent alter Х If yes, maximum peri od of postponeme 2 semesters C10 Early admission of high school st udents 019 uuento Yes Does your institution allow high sch ool students to enro ll as full-time,

-Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? x
+Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?